EN

 Norms and guidelines create a framework for the construction, operation, and maintenance of process plants.
 They describe recommended and well‑proven methods for the sizing of components and promote the harmonization of technical conventions which are used to define the requirements for plant components and aggregates, as well as of the methods to verify that the defined requirements are fulfilled.
 The application of norms and guidelines simplifies the interaction and thorough alignment between the customers and the suppliers involved in a plant building project.

-The pressure equipment directive describes control procedures that are applied for quality assurance during the manufacturing of plant components.
-The directive is considered durign the basic- and detail-engineering for the sizing of the components as their capacity as well as the process conditions determine the required testing procedures.
+The pressure equipment directive defines safety requirements for pressure equipment as well as procedures to assess the conformity with the safety requirements.
+The directive is considered during the basic- and detail-engineering for the sizing of the components, as both their capacity and the process conditions determine the safety requirements and the required conformity assessment procedures.

 More